 When Jeff Beck joined the Yardbirds in 1965, they had already racked up a Top 10 hit ("For Your Love") in both the U.S. and their native U.K. Their debut album, Five Live Yardbirds, didn't sell a ton of copies but it was a favorite among blues fans in England – where the band's live shows helped build their reputation with listeners who wanted something a little tougher than the pop tunes that mostly dominated the charts at the time.

 Even though he stuck around for only a little more than a year and a half, Beck's influence on the group was huge.
-The singles they recorded together -- including another Top 10 hit on both sides of the Atlantic, "Heart Full of Soul," "Evil Hearted You" and "Shapes of Things" -- set the stage for their first real studio album in the U.K., Roger the Engineer, released in July 1966.
+The singles they recorded together – including another Top 10 hit on both sides of the Atlantic, "Heart Full of Soul," "Evil Hearted You" and "Shapes of Things" – set the stage for their first real studio album in the U.K., Roger the Engineer, released on July 15, 1966.
 (The album was slightly reworked and renamed Over Under Sideways Down in the States, where it was their third LP).

 It's a monumental work of the era, as experimental as it is traditional in ways.
 (It's also the first Yardbirds album to include all original songs.)
 Beck, untied from the blues binds that Clapton adhered to, takes the Yardbirds into eye-opening, and mind-expanding, new worlds.
 Roger the Engineer helped set the template for the psychedelic-based hard rock that would emerge over the next couple of years.
 Beck's playing throughout, while not as precise as Clapton's, is bolder and in better service to the songs.